mailiap/jwt-pizza/penetrationTests/peerTest.md

 ## Summary of Learnings

-- JWT signature verification is crucial
+- JWT verification is crucial
 - Sanitize database inputs